 Rosebrock believes that site should be used to create housing for homeless veterans.
 He sees the VA’s commitment to a public park as evidence the VA is under the influence of community voices that he contends would prefer VA property be put to uses that benefit the community before veterans.

 Freedman, who sits on the Veterans Park Conservancy Board, disagrees.

 “Their whole purpose is to do good for veterans,” Freedman said.
 “Not to take away from veterans.”
 She noted that even as the property sharing continues for now, the VA is proceeding with additional housing units on campus.

 Patrick Healy reports from Brentwood for the NBC4 News at 5 p.m

-Posted by Robert Rosebrock on Aug 18 2013, With 0 Reads, Filed under Editor, Vet News, Veterans Affairs.
+Posted by Robert Rosebrock on August 18, 2013, With 1590 Reads Filed under Veterans Administration (VA).
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.